-These guidelines follow the six key concepts of the METS:
+These guidelines follow the six key concepts:

 - Technology Operations and Concepts